Switch (1991 film): Plot

 When Amanda prays to God for help, the Devil offers her a job with his operation.
-She refuses and calls all the names in Steve's address book, hoping to find a woman who has something kind to say about him.
-Instead she discovers just how hated Steve is, and how deeply she, when Steve, damaged countless women.
-In the course of the film, Amanda also begins to understand how women live and resent the way men — including herself when Steve — perversely treat them.
+Amanda refuses the Devil's offer, and proceeds to call all of the names in Steve's address book, attempting to find a woman who has something kind to say about him.
+Instead she discovers how hated Steve is, and how deeply she, in her former life as Steve, damaged countless women.

-Steve's best friend, Walter Stone, has been attracted to Amanda from their first meeting and, when despair sends her on a bender, he joins her.
-They get drunk together and Amanda convinces Walter that she is Steve.
-One night after a bar fight, they both get drunk and fall asleep in the same bed.
+Steve's former best friend, Walter Stone (Jimmy Smits), has been attracted to Amanda from their first meeting.
+When despair sends Amanda on an alcoholic bender, Walter joins her.
+They get drunk together, and Amanda convinces Walter that she is Steve.
+One night after a bar fight, they get drunk and fall asleep in the same bed.

-In the morning, Amanda has no memory of the encounter and accuses Walter of raping her while she was passed out — the same thing Steve himself would have done.
-He is astonished, insisting that she was not only awake but an enthusiastic participant.
+In the morning, Amanda has no memory of the encounter, accusing Walter of raping her while she was passed out (something she, as Steve, would have done).
+Walter is astonished, insisting that she was not only awake but an enthusiastic participant.
 Amanda recognizes the difference between the man she used to be as Steve and the far better man that Walter is.

-Meanwhile, Steve's body has been found in the river and Margo plants her gun in Amanda's sofa, framing her for the crime.
-When Amanda is found psychologically unfit for trial, she is committed to the mental hospital, where she learns she is pregnant with Walter's child.
-There are dangerous complications, but she insists on carrying the baby to term.
-Walter proposes, and Amanda reluctantly accepts: they are married.
-Months pass, and with Walter beside her, Amanda gives birth to a baby girl.
-The newborn infant gazes at her mother with love, and Amanda dies, having earned a place in Heaven.
+Meanwhile, Steve's body has been found in the river, and Margo plants her gun in Amanda's sofa, framing her for the crime.

+When Amanda is found psychologically unfit for trial, she is committed to a mental hospital, whereupon she learns she is pregnant with Walter's child.
+Walter proposes, and Amanda reluctantly accepts.
+They get married, and, months later, Amanda carries Walter's baby to term: a girl.
+The infant, a female, gazes at her mother with true love.
+Amanda then dies immediately following childbirth, having secured a place in Heaven.

 Upon arriving in Heaven, Amanda must decide whether to spend eternity as a male or a female angel.
-She finds the decision difficult, especially after, five years later, she watches as Walter and their daughter bring flowers to her grave.
-God, in their dual voices, reassures Amanda that she has all eternity to decide.
+She finds the decision difficult, and delays her decision; five years later, Amanda/Steve watches from Heaven as Walter and their daughter bring flowers to her grave, and still cannot decide.
+God (in dual male and female voices), reassures Amanda that she has eternity to decide.